edm00se/modernize-ng1/docs/Migrate.md

 Parcel currently has [an issue importing html from js][parcel-issue-html-from-js].
 This specifically becomes [a problem for AngularJS 1.x applications][parcel-issue-angular-router], regardless of whether you use [ngRoute][ng-route] or [ui-router][ui-router], if you make use of `templateUrl` with an html mpartial.

 The solution implemented here was to make use of the fact that parcel runs with a node context.
-As [the assets page of the parcel documentaton][parcel-docs-assets] states, we can make use of `fs.readFileSync`.
-Note this must be the synchronous method, and it can only use variables of `__dirname` or `__filename`.
-Encapsulating some of your partial loading logic into a utility library is tempting, but it didn't work out for me, as any other such variable inclusion meant that parcel would cite an inability to statically analyze the code.
-So, sticking with loading your app routes in a router file and just prefixing each line with a well formed path is the way to go.
-Make sure to use the second argument of `utf8`, so as to return a string and not a buffer; also note that the path is relative to the project root.
+As [the assets page of the parcel documentaton][parcel-docs-assets] states, we can make use of `require`.

 [Example, with ui-router](../src/js/app.js):